cbdp/100-days-of-code/log.md

 let regEx = /\s|_|(?=[A-Z])/;
 ```
 It does not require .replace or .filter and as such is better, even tho I'm still happy with mine.

+### Day 34: May 11, 2020
+#### 60 minutes
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: Intermediate Algorithm Scripting 6/21.

+**Notes**: Not happy with my solve today.
+Spent an hour building a function, that takes in a one-word string and turns it into pig latin.
+I won't add it here, but I'll put it up the Intermediate Algo script folder for future study.
+It also includes a few ways I could (or should) have done it differently.
+Tomorrow I might take the best one of these and try to refactor it, so it'll take whole sentences for fun.